ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/design-details-item-tracking.md

     ms.tgt_pltfrm: na
     ms.workload: na
     ms.search.keywords:
-    ms.date: 10/01/2020
+    ms.date: 04/01/2021
     ms.author: edupont

 ---
-# Design Details: Item Tracking
+# Detaily návrhu: Sledování zboží
-As the flow of goods in today’s supply chain becomes more and more complex, the ability to keep track of items is increasingly important to the companies involved.
-Monitoring an item’s transaction flow is a legal requirement in the business of medical and chemical supply, but other businesses may want to monitor products with warranties or expiration dates for customer service reasons.
+As the flow of goods in today's supply chain becomes more and more complex, the ability to keep track of items is increasingly important to the companies involved.
+Monitoring an item's transaction flow is a legal requirement in the business of medical and chemical supply, but other businesses may want to monitor products with warranties or expiration dates for customer service reasons.

-An item tracking system should provide a company with easy handling of serial and lot numbers, considering each unique piece of merchandise: when and where received, where stored, when and where sold. [!INCLUDE[prod_short](includes/prod_short.md)] has gradually expanded its coverage of this business requirement and today provides application-wide functionality and a solid core on which to develop extensions.
+Systém sledování zboží by měl společnosti poskytnout snadnou manipulaci se sériovými čísly a čísly šarží s ohledem na každý jedinečný kus zboží: kdy a kde byl přijat, kde byl skladován, kdy a kde prodán. [!INCLUDE[prod_short](includes/prod_short.md)] has gradually expanded its coverage of this business requirement and today provides application-wide functionality and a solid core on which to develop extensions.

-## In This Section
+## V této části
 [Design Details: Item Tracking Design](design-details-item-tracking-design.md)
 [Design Details: Item Tracking Posting Structure](design-details-item-tracking-posting-structure.md)
 [Design Details: Active versus Historic Item Tracking Entries](design-details-active-versus-historic-item-tracking-entries.md)